-es flying at you, demanding that "you give When a clien me back my kids!", you ast find out what the parent thirks is upsetting him/her most about the placement.
+When a client comes flying at you, demanding that "you give me back my kids!", you must find out what the parent thinks is upsetting him/her most about the placement.

 You try to get the parent(s) to talk.
 Many clients will not let you involve them in a discussion.
 They don't want to talk about how they feel.
 But you must keep working on getting them to talk, because only when you get rid of the feeling, the anger, can those parents settle down and look at the problems on which you and they need to work.
-Three-fourths of your afforts will be on attitudes and feeling.
+Three-fourths of your efforts will be on attitudes and feeling.
+SS19-2 4 NOTES

-You need to know this and to realize that the aggressive, hostile parent is not really directing his/her anger per-
+You need to know this and to realize that the aggressive, hostile parent is not really directing his/her anger personally at you.